flokleiser/Break-HSLU/To-Do.md

 - <ins>Break visualisation
   - [x] Window sketch
     - [x] Combination photo & sketch --> highlight the parts that make the image a "break"

+    - [ ] Add some more things to list

     - [x] Night
         - [x] Stars